While it might look and sound counterintuitive at first glance, it could actually make perfect sense.

 - Without a mortgage you probably won’t get a house

-- While it’s important to focus on both
+- While it’s equally important to focus on both aspects of the process

 I get it, home shopping is fun, albeit frustrating.
 You can envision yourself in a brand new house, celebrating life’s milestones and perhaps growing a family.

-It evokes excitement and curiosity, often the complete opposite of what a mortgage might do.
+It evokes excitement and curiosity, often the complete opposite of what a boring old mortgage might do.

 And even once you find a house and go under contract, there’s a good chance you’ll focus more on the house itself than the mortgage.

 For example, you might put countless hours into what needs to be done once you move in, such as choosing a new paint color, but find it difficult to set aside even an hour or two toward home loan research.

 I fully get that, mortgages just aren’t exciting, and never will be.
 But you have to look at the mortgage as an opportunity (to save time and money), not as a hassle or a roadblock.

 Mortgages Seen as a Hurdle, Evoke Negative Emotions